arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 - `ArduinoIoTCloud.h` This one handles the Arduino IoT Cloud connection and project variables publishing.
 It can be installed directly from the Arduino Library Manager.
 - `Arduino_ConnectionHandler.h` This one manages the Wi-Fi® connection and can be installed directly from the Arduino Library Manager.
-- `ArduinoJson.h` and `Arduino_JSON` This one let us parse and create JSON structures for the HTTP requests.
+- `ArduinoJson.h` and `Arduino_JSON` These let us parse and create JSON structures for the HTTP requests.
 They can be installed directly from the Arduino Library Manager.
 - `ArduinoHttpClient.h` This library lets us request weather data from the Open Weather API.
 It can be installed directly from the Arduino Library Manager.
-- `Wire.h` will enable the I2C communication needed between the Edge Control, the MKR WiFi 1010 and the other peripherals, it's included in the BSP of the MKR WiFi board.
+- `Wire.h` will enable the I2C communication between the Edge Control, the MKR WiFi 1010 and the other peripherals, it's included in the BSP of the MKR WiFi board.
-- `utility/wifi_drv.h` This library lets us control the MKR built-in RGB LED, it's included in the BSP of the MKR WiFi 1010 board.
+- `utility/wifi_drv.h` This library lets us control the MKR built-in RGB LED, it's included in the BSP of the MKR WiFi 1010.

 There are two headers included in the project code that handles some helper functions and structures:

-- `thingProperties.h` This is automatically generated by the Arduino Cloud, however, if you are using an offline IDE verify it's in the same directory as your sketch, it includes all the Arduino IoT Cloud variables.
+- `thingProperties.h` This is automatically generated by the Arduino IoT Cloud, however, if you are using an offline IDE verify it's in the same directory as your sketch, it includes all the Arduino IoT Cloud variables.
 - `SensorValues.hpp` handles the shared variables between the Edge Control and the MKR WiFi 1010 through I2C.

 In the global variables, we define the MKR board I2C address (it must be the same as defined in the Edge Control code), also, we define the water tank dimensions.